Posterior cervical fusion — conditions treated by this procedure

 Minimally invasive posterior cervical fusion

-Performed through a small incision in the back of the neck, our surgeons are able to spread the muscle, avoiding any unnecessary cutting and tearing.
-This minimally invasive approach provides a shorter recovery time^ and lower risk of postoperative complications compared to traditional open neck fusion.
+Performed through a small incision in the back of the neck, our surgeons are able to spread the muscle, avoiding unnecessary cutting and tearing.
+This muscle-sparing approach provides a shorter recovery time and lower risk of postoperative complications^ compared to traditional open neck fusion.

 Once the surgeons reach the spine, the two vertebrae surrounding the damaged piece of the spine will be fused together to add stability and relieve pressure from the pinched nerve.